 Dec.
 31, 2016

 |Nature of Business and Summary of Significant Accounting Policies||

 Nature of Business and Summary of Significant Accounting Policies

 Nature of Business

-Qumu Corporation (the "Company") provides the tools businesses need to create, manage, secure, deliver and measure the success of their videos.
-The Company's innovative solutions release the power in video to engage and empower employees, partners and clients.
-Organizations around the world realize the greatest possible value from video they create and publish.
+Qumu Corporation (the "Company") provides the software applications businesses use to create, manage, secure, deliver and measure the success of their videos.
+The Company's innovative solutions release the power in video to engage and empower employees, partners and clients, allowing organizations around the world to realize the greatest possible value from video they create and publish.
 Whatever the audience size, viewer device or network configuration, the Company's solutions are how business does video.